-Jefferies uses all reasonable efforts to manage any conflict of interest, but if those efforts are not sufficient to ensure, with reasonable confidence, that the risk of damage to the interests of a client will be prevented, Jefferies shall, where appropriate, disclose the general nature and/or source of the conflict of interest in writing to the client before undertaking business for the client.
-When considering whether it is appropriate to disclose a conflict of interest to a client, Jefferies shall take into account the status of a particular client and whether it is likely to understand the risks involved if it continues to deal with Jefferies.
+Jefferies uses all reasonable efforts to manage any conflict of interest, but if those efforts are not sufficient to ensure, with reasonable confidence, that the risk of damage to the interests of a client will be prevented, Jefferies shall disclose the general nature and/or source of the conflict of interest in writing to the client before undertaking business for the client (exemption may apply for business with eligible counterparties but it is JEG's policies to disclose remaining conflicts of interest to all client categories to limit civil law risks).
+Disclosure to clients in such a manner will be a measure of last resort.
+Where JEG does this, JEG must publicly state that the organizational and administrative arrangements to prevent or manage the conflict are not sufficient to ensure (with reasonable confidence) that the risks of damage to the interests of the client will be prevented.
+Accordingly, such a disclosure will highlight that the efforts to manage the conflict were not sufficient.
 Any disclosure shall contain sufficient information to allow the client to make an informed decision.

-It is Jefferies' policy to disclose all material interests or conflicts of interest to the client whether generally through its standard Terms of Business or in relation to a specific transaction before it deals on behalf of a client.
-This disclosure is made even where Jefferies has employed other measures to manage conflicts and those measures have the effect that the risk of damage to a client's interests is low.
+It is Jefferies' policy to disclose all material interests or conflicts of interest to the client whether generally through its standard Terms of Business or in relation to a specific transaction before it deals on behalf of a client or on the basis of this policy.
+This disclosure must be made in a durable medium and is made even where Jefferies has employed other measures to manage conflicts and those measures have the effect that the risk of damage to a client's interests is low.